mufaroxyz/discord-scraper/README.md

-# Mufaro Discord Scrapper
+# Mufaro Discord Scraper

-wip, it is another stupid discord scrapper but I want to focus on total performance and speed because I want to learn it kek
+wip, it is another stupid discord scraper but I want to focus on total performance and speed because I want to learn it kek